 Produced by the talented creatives at Mobius Digital, Outer Wilds is an indie space exploration game that thrusts you into a hand-crafted solar system full of intrigue and wonder.
 Your mission?
 To sate your curiosity as you brave the unknown of outer space.

-A long time ago, your solar system was visited by an ancient civilization known as the Nomai, who left behind much of their work and findings when they perished.
+Long ago, your solar system was visited by an ancient civilization known as the Nomai, who left behind much of their work, findings, and settlements when they perished.
 Now, as a budding astronaut, you're tasked with uncovering their past—and, in doing so, learning more about your universe and its fate.

 There's just one catch: Your solar system is trapped in a time loop of 22 minutes, after which the sun goes supernova in what can only be described as the most beautiful way to die in a video game.